syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-N> You can also explore our [.NET MAUI DataForm Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/DataForm) that shows you how to render and configure the DataForm in .NET MAUI.
+N> You can refer to our [.NET MAUI DataForm](https://www.syncfusion.com/maui-controls/maui-dataform) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI DataForm Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/DataForm) that shows you how to render and configure the DataForm in .NET MAUI.